RocheStapelberg/Group12_SEN381_Project/README.md

 # Group12 SEN381 Project
 This our repository for our SEN381 Group project.

+This application is used to manage a healthcare insurance company.

+Use database backup to restore database and change connection string in appsettings.json.

 ## Group Members
  - Roche Stapelberg
  - Marlou Froneman